SpinRite: Large drives

 This limits SpinRite to access a maximum of 268,435,456 sectors.
 Once SpinRite reaches track number 65,535 it will experience a division-by-zero error and halt with an error message.
 This appears to be due to a restriction of the FreeDOS operating system (an MS-DOS clone) supplied with Spinrite.
 Some users have reported that Spinrite has problems with very large drives, and that using, say, MS-DOS boot disk created from Windows 95 or 98 (which refers to itself as MS-DOS version 7, which is otherwise not sold separately), Spinrite will test the entire drive without software error; other users report that this did not resolve the Division Overflow error.

-A December 2011 page on the Spinrite Web site says that an anomaly, which was named the "Roger anomaly" after its discoverer, is due to an error in the BIOS of some motherboards which does not affect normal use and hence may not be discovered.
+A December 2011 page on the Spinrite website says that an anomaly, which was named the "Roger anomaly" after its discoverer, is due to an error in the BIOS of some motherboards which does not affect normal use and hence may not be discovered.
 A motherboard with this problem will not work with Spinrite, although it is sometimes resolved in a later BIOS update.
 In case of a motherboard compatibility issue, Spinrite say that drives can always be temporarily connected to another motherboard where "SpinRite will almost certainly agree to operate without trouble".
 Drive size is not mentioned as a factor.